-Humans have been domesticating plants and taking care of them for food and pleasure since the early stages of homo sapiens history.
-Today, taking care of house plants still exists as a common habit for general public households.
-As the Generation Z population gradually enters the workforce, their interest and passion in plants can open up new opportunities in the plant care product and service market.
+As Generation Z population gradually enters the workforce, their interest and passion in plants opened up new opportunities in the plant care product and service market.
 At the same time, new technology in image processing had been advancing and being applied in different industries.
 This new technology has the potential to provide more expert and convenient solutions for consumers to take a better care of their house plants.

 Some of the challenges we encountered while working on the project were: